Lucas04-nhr/HUST-China_2024/wiki/design.md

 ​
 However, wild-type *P.putida* is unable to directly take up and utilize TPA, which is naturally possessed in the β-ketoadipic acid pathway(PCA-4,5-cleavage-pathway) in which protocatechuic acid (PCA) is a metabolic intermediate [^12], and in certain strains that are able to degrade TPA based on this way, TPA can be converted to PCA.
 Therefore, one of the keys to the modification of KT2440 is the conversion of TPA to PCA

-{% include figure.html image="https://static.igem.wiki/teams/5175/resources/design-2/design-03.png" alt=" " caption="Fig 3. β-ketoadipic acid pathway of *P.putida*" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/resources/design-2/design-03.png" alt=" " caption="Fig 3. β-ketoadipic acid pathway of <em>P.putida</em>" %}

 *P.putida* KT2440 contains the introduced heterologous gene cluster (tphA2, tphA3, tphB, tphA1) from *Comamonas sp.*E6, which results in the conversion of *P.putida* intracellular TPA to PCA [^13], and each of the genes in the tph gene cluster collaborates in the conversion of TPA in *P.putida*.